PPF Calculator – Public Provident Fund Calculator

 Frequently Asked Questions

-What is the PPF interest rate?
+What is the current PPF interest rate for 2026?

-Can I withdraw PPF before maturity?
+Can I withdraw from PPF before the 15-year maturity?

 Related Calculators